Rural rate relief

 The rules about backdating depend on whether the relief is mandatory or discretionary.

-You can backdate claims for mandatory relief to 1 April 2000.
+You can backdate claims for mandatory relief for the last 6 years.

 What happens next